egonw/SARS-CoV-2-Queries/docs/human.md

 ## Interacting genes and proteins

-Understanding the biological processes by which the CoV virion works, requires knowing which human genes and proteins are involves.
+Understanding the biological processes by which the CoV virion works, requires knowing which human genes and proteins are involved.
 This is towards the next section of course, but we may first want to know what literature has to say here (annotation is still limited):